 Actors.
 These are the external users that interact with the system.

 System.
-The system is described by functional requirements that define an intended behavior of the product.
+The system is described by functional requirements that define the intended behavior of the product.

 Goals.
 The purposes of the interaction between the users and the system are outlined as goals.

-There are two formats to represent use cases: a use case specification and a use case diagram.
+There are two ways to represent use cases: a use case specification and a use case diagram.

-A use case specification represents the sequence of events along with other information that relates to this use case.
+A use case specification represents the sequence of events and other information related to this use case.
 A typical use case specification template includes the following information: